 10 Seconds Rule

 Studies from Korea have shown that it is best to apply toner within 10 seconds of taking a shower or cleansing.
-The explanation is that after washing, the pores are open and more receptive to products.
+The explanation is that after washing, the cells in the epidermis are less “clumped” together.
+Applying toner reinforces the hydration level so that any products you apply after is more easily absorbed.

 Don’t Be Afraid To Layer